cncf/tag-security/governance/charter.md

 cause issues with evaluation of security software and designs.

 Distributed deployments across heterogeneous infrastructure are increasingly common for cloud native applications.
-The working group sees common need patterns in cloud-native application architecture to improve the security of the systems.
 Without common ways to programatically ensure consistent policy, it is increasingly difficult to evaluate system architecture security at scale.
+Emerging common architectural patterns offer the opportunity improve overall security in cloud native systems.

 ## Focus